Operator overloading: Criticisms

-Operator overloading has often been criticized because it allows programmers to reassign the semantics of operators depending on the types of their operands.
+Operator overloading has been criticized because it allows programmers to reassign the semantics of operators depending on the types of their operands.
 For example, the use of the << operator in C++ a << b shifts the bits in the variable a left by b bits if a and b are of an integer type, but if a is an output stream then the above code will attempt to write a b to the stream.
 Because operator overloading allows the original programmer to change the usual semantics of an operator and to catch any subsequent programmers by surprise, it is considered good practice to use operator overloading with care (the creators of Java decided not to use this feature, although not necessarily for this reason).

 Another, more subtle, issue with operators is that certain rules from mathematics can be wrongly expected or unintentionally assumed.
 For example, the commutativity of + (i.e. that a + b == b + a) does not always apply; an example of this occurs when the operands are strings, since + is commonly overloaded to perform a concatenation of strings (i.e. "bird" + "song" yields "birdsong", while "song" + "bird" yields "songbird").
 A typical counter to this argument comes directly from mathematics: While + is commutative on integers (and more generally any complex number), it is not commutative for other "types" of variables.
 In practice, + is not even always associative, for example with floating-point values due to rounding errors.
 Another example: In mathematics, multiplication is commutative for real and complex numbers but not commutative in matrix multiplication.